eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 We have mentioned thus far the simplicity to count Approval votes compared to more complex ranked methods, which balloon in complexity as the number of candidates increases.
 So it's exceptionally simpler to actually use in practice, which has nontrivial importance.

 There is the fact that, unlike any other Generalized Condorcet method, Approval never "breaks" due to a cycle, because Approval has no cycles.
-Sorry, but I'm not quite ready to take an extra 3% in maximum VSE for a system that's more complicated and has a tiny chance to completely collapse if voters are sufficiently messy.
+Sorry, but I'm not quite ready to take an extra 3% in maximum VSE for a system that's more complicated and has a tiny chance to completely collapse, and be relegated to a seemingly arbitrary tie-breaker, if voters are sufficiently messy.
 I'll take the sturdy simplicity of a 95% system, that can promise it will never break, any day.

 We have shown that there are cases where a candidate other than the Condorcet winner can be elected to satisfy a much larger proportion of the electorate than the ordinal preferences would indicate.
 But even so, Approval voting elects the Condorcet winner so often that I would call these pathological cases essentially negligible.

 [I recommend taking a look at some Yee diagrams](http://zesty.ca/voting/sim/){:target="_blank"}, and trying to tell me if you can truly tell the difference between the Approval and Condorcet diagrams without your reading glasses.

 In the same vein, [Gary Cox](https://doi.org/10.2307/2111325){:target="_blank"} has a paper that shows both Approval and Condorcet have strong median pulls.
 Munger's criticisms that Approval elects "fringe" candidates, based purely on ordinal preferences that have no information about intensity, just do not hold up in my opinion.
-To treat a candidate who ranks Alice over Bob but only finds Alice acceptable exactly the same as a voter who slightly prefers Alice but also loves Bob is to completely ignore the concept of acceptabiltiy and distance between rankings.
+To treat a candidate who ranks Alice over Bob but only finds Alice acceptable exactly the same as a voter who slightly prefers Alice but also loves Bob is to completely ignore the concept of acceptability and distance between rankings.

 And even *if* Approval voting occasionally elects a candidate who is not the Condorcet winner, we would literally never even know!
+You would never be able to *prove* it.
 The only thing we would see is the candidate who earned approvals from the most voters, and all the others who couldn't manage to convince as many voters.

 I may make a future post about some of the mathematical nuances of Approval versus full Condorcet.
+But here's a very brief rundown.

 - Approval does technically satisfy IIA (Independence of Irrelevant Alternatives), "at the ballot level", which is a property that no other GCM satisfies.
 In fact, Approval satisfies a type of "super IIA" where the exact difference in the societal ranking (difference in total approvals) of two candidates is perfectly preserved if you do not change any relative rankings of those candidates.
 - [Steven Brams](https://press.princeton.edu/books/paperback/9780691133218/mathematics-and-democracy){:target="_blank"} (Chapter 2) proved that Approval guarantees that any strong Nash equilibrium can only elect a Condorcet winner, and a strong Nash exists whenever a true Condorcet winner does.
 Whereas a Condorcet method can elect a Condorcet winner in a profile which is not a Nash equilibrium.
 - And as I have previously written about, [Approval is technically strategyproof under the goal of electing any "acceptable" candidate](../avstratproof){:target="_blank"}.

 I would not consider these three points to be substantially persuasive.
 But they do highlight some interesting theoretical properties of Approval voting, and some nice bonuses you get for simplifying the ballot.
+Icing on the cake, so to speak.

 ### Domain Restriction

 Plurality voting, as a matter of fact, also satisfies many of the same properties we have proved for Approval.
-It is also technically a Condorcet method (based on the ballot data) if you assume that voters can only like a single candidate and equally dislike all other candidates.
+It is also technically a Condorcet method (based on the ballot data), that satisfies IIA "at the ballot level", if you assume that voters can only like a single candidate and equally dislike all other candidates.

 However, this isn't the gotcha some might think, as this is only true because plurality is just an arbitrary restriction on Approval voting.
 Approval voting is precisely the minimal level of ballot restriction we can place on a Condorcet method to ensure that it works 100% of the time.
 Or, from another framing, dichotomous (two-tiered) preferences are the maximal domain where Condorcet methods (or a voting system in general) can operate perfectly.

-Since Approval is perfect for dichotomous preferences, then it's no surprise Approval is "perfect" if we assume the ballot data is perfectly accurate to the feelings of the voter.
+Since Approval is perfect for dichotomous preferences, as that is literally the data it collects, then it's no surprise Approval is "perfect" if we assume the ballot data is perfectly accurate to the feelings of the voter.
 But that does not mean we *should* assume such a thing.
-The purpose of this post is to show that if we take Condorcet logic to the extreme, then Approval is the ultimate Condorcet system (if you conviniently leave out the axiom of allowing full rankings, as I did).
+The purpose of this post is to show that if we take Condorcet logic to the extreme, then Approval is the ultimate Condorcet system (if you conveniently leave out the axiom of allowing full rankings, as I did).

 All Condorcetists choose to simplify the data through some sort of limitation on what ballots voters can cast, for the purpose of making the system tractable and practical.
 And we have a hierarchy of compromises that a Condorcet method can make.